magento/architecture/design-documents/graph-ql/extensibility.md

 }
 ```
 The `token_ttl` value can be populated via new resolver for this field or from the plugin on existing `generateCustomerToken` mutation resolver.

-**Action items**

-1. Modify schema for all existing queries and mutations to use wrappers as output types
-1. Make sure that this requirement is documented and followed for the new GraphQL coverage
-1. Implement merging of arguments for the same query/mutation defined in different modules.
-GraphQL functional tests should be added